therealplato/brave-EC-node/README.md

 });

-// Load an existing keypair from disk: braveEC.loadECPemFromFile(filename, function(err, keys){
+// Load an existing keypair from disk: braveEC.loadPemPrivFromFile(filename, function(err, keys){
   if(err){ throw err };
   console.log('Successfully loaded these keys from '+filename;);
   console.log(keys);
 });

-/* This `keys` object returned by .newECKeypair and .loadECPemFromFile will look like:
+/* This `keys` object returned by .newKeypair and .loadPemFromFile will look like:
 {
   priv: {